seattlemethod/prototypes/system/system.md

 # System

-This explains the system.
-The system has events.
-The events have sources.
+This explains the ideal system.
+The system has `events`.
+The `events` have `sources`.
 Events relate to and impact the state of resources and obligations.
 Events cause a change in state of a resource or obligation.
 Sources provide documentation usually in the form of a document.
 The state of recources and obligations and the changes in state of resources and obligations are reported per some reporting framework.